rpet/cas-webapp-docker/README.md

 ### Image

 * The image will be available on the host via ports `8080` and `8443`
+* You can login using the user(s) defined in WEB-INF/classes/application.properties
 * You must check the `Dockerfile` to ensure the right branch from the [CAS overlay project](https://github.com/apereo/cas-overlay-template) is pulled/cloned.
 * Check the [CAS overlay project](https://github.com/apereo/cas-overlay-template) itself to figure out the targetted CAS release.